2paedev/django-scaffold-bootstrap/README.md

 The environment variables are all of them declared on *.env* file at the root folder of the project, next to the Pipfile.

+**WARNING: You must uncomment the line in the .gitignore file, especially in production.
+It contains sensitive data.**

 Also, if you wish generate a **requirements.txt** file, write the next command:
 ```
 $> pipenv lock -r > requirement.txt